nimiq/developer-center/learn/protocol/transactions.md

 - **Transaction 1**: Alice sends 80 NIM to Bob.
 Since she has sufficient funds (80 NIM + fees), this transaction succeeds, and both the value and fees are deducted from her account
 - **Transaction 2**: Alice attempts to send 50 NIM to Charlie immediately after.
 Since her remaining balance is insufficient to cover both the value and fees, this transaction fails, but the transaction fees are still deducted
-- **Transaction 3**: Alice tries to send another transaction but does not have enough NIM to cover even the fees.
+- **Transaction 3**: Alice tries to send another transaction but does not have enough NIM to cover the fee.
 In this case, the transaction is deemed **invalid** and is not processed by the network.
 Neither the value nor the fees are deducted

 ## Transaction Finality

-Finality is periodically reinforced through the Tendermint protocol, which ensures that blocks and the transactions within them cannot be reversed with once they are finalized by a macro block.
+Finality is periodically reinforced through the Tendermint protocol, which ensures that blocks and the transactions within them cannot be reversed once they are finalized by a macro block.
 For more details on how finality is achieved through the block structure, please refer to the [block format](block-format.md) documentation.

 ## Inherents

 In addition to user-initiated transactions, Nimiq also processes **inherents**—system-generated operations that modify the blockchain’s state without requiring a transaction from a user.
-These are used for tasks like distributing rewards and enforcing penalties, ensuring network stability.
+These are used for tasks like distributing rewards and enforcing punishments, ensuring network stability.

 **Key Characteristics of Inherents:**